 Normally, these beans are actually separated by hand, which can be quite a process as there are huge batches of coffee beans that need to be sorted, which is part of the reason that a bag that consists only of peaberry coffee can cost you so much more than a regular bag of coffee.

-Does Peaberry Coffee Taste Any Different?
+How Does Peaberry Coffee Taste?

 While descriptions of the flavor profile of peaberry coffee varies greatly depending on who you ask, the common consensus among those who taste the difference is that the peaberry is sweeter.